Two Indian men reach UAE on cycles

-Two Indian men arrived in the United Arab Emirates (UAE) following a 3,800 km six-month cycling adventure, the media reported.
+Two Indian men have arrived in the UAE on cycles pedalling 3,800-kilometer across three countries, three months after they set out on a cycling adventure to visit Makkah in Saudi Arabia.

-For Muhammed Saleem, 53, and his friend, Rizwan Ahmad Khan, 42, the journey wasn't easy.
-They have been cycling under the sun while fasting - and on their way to the UAE, they even lost their bicycles, reports the Khaleej Times.
+Muhammed Saleem, 53, and his 42-year-old friend Rizwan Ahmad Khan ar from Bangalore and have been cycling under the sun while fasting.
+They even lost their bicycles.

+"Our bicycles got lost on our ferry boat ride from Bandar Abbas to the UAE.
+I was a little frustrated because it was the first day of fasting and it was too hot, But people in Sharjah port went out of their way to help us find our bicycles," Saleem said.

+"We experienced many different cultures, ate different foods and prayed in so many places," Saleem told the Khaleej Times.

 Originally, they planned to cycle their way through India, Pakistan, Iran, Iraq, Kuwait, and Saudi Arabia with no other means of transportation.

-With the route revision, what was supposed to be a 9,000 km trip was cut down to 6,300 km.
-They are almost halfway through, with a total of 3,800 km already completed.

-Saleem and Khan hope to reach Mecca by July 25, just in time for Haj which will start on August 9.
+The duo hopes to reach Makkah by July 25, just in time for Hajj that will start on August 9.

-This isn't the first time that Saleem has embarked on such an adventure.
+"From here, we will go to the Saudi border.
+Then, we will go to Riyadh, to Madina, and then to Makkah.
+My dream is to travel in Ehram cloth to Makkah, that is why we are going to Madina first," Saleem said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)